alexanderaleskin/telegram_django_bot/README.rst

 In this example file ``base.utrls.py`` also ViewSets are used in addition to simple handler functions like ``def start`` and ``def some_debug_func``.
 ViewSet is an aggregator of several functions.
 The concept of it is that you quite often need to apply the same operations for a dataset, such as create, update, show, delete an example of dataset.
-There is the class ``telegram_django_bot.td_viewset.TelegaViewSet`` in the library  for such purposes.
-The class manages the Django ORM database model. ``TelegaViewSet`` has 5 functions for managing the model:
+There is the class ``telegram_django_bot.td_viewset.TelegramViewSet`` in the library  for such purposes.
+The class manages the Django ORM database model. ``TelegramViewSet`` has 5 functions for managing the model:

 ========= ======== ===========================